khanhnamle1994/cracking-the-data-science-interview/EBooks/Practical-Statistics-For-Data-Science/README.md

 - The most important metrics to evaluate a model are *root mean squared error* (RMSE) and *R-Squared* (R^2).
   - RMSE is the square root of the average squared error in the predicted `y^_i` values.
 This measures the overall accuracy of the model, and is a basis for comparing it to other models.
   - R-squared statistic (also known as *coefficient of determination*) ranges from 0 to 1 and measures the proportion of variation in the data that is accounted for in the model.
+  - The *t-statistic* (and its mirror image, the *p-value*) measures the extent to which a coefficient is "statistically significant" - that is, outside the range of what a random chance arrangement of predictor and target variable might produce.
+The higher the t-statistic (and the lower the p-value), the more significant the predictor.
 - *Stepwise regression* is a way to automatically determine which variables should be included in the model.
   - This approach successively adds and drops predictors to find a model that lowers AIC.
   - AIC has the form: `AIC = 2P + n log(RSS/n)` (where P is the number of variables and n is the number of records.
 The goal is to find the model that minimizes AIC; models with k more extra variables are penalized by 2k).